Search Apply now

 Tip #5: Fuel your body

 Food can have a profound effect on our mood and energy levels.
-In order to keep going during an overnight shift, it’s essential to make sure your body is properly nourished.
+To keep going during an overnight shift, it’s essential to make sure your body is properly nourished.

-Before your shift, sit down and enjoy a nutrient-rich meal with a good balance of protein and fibre, so your body has the fuel it needs to keep you sustained.
-Then, prepare some high quality snacks that you can eat throughout your shift, so you can continue to feel alert and energised.
+Before your shift, sit down and enjoy a nutrient-rich meal with a good balance of protein and fibre.
+Ensure your body has the fuel it needs to keep you sustained.
+Prepare high-quality snacks that you can eat throughout your shift to keep you energised.

 Good snacks for nurses include nuts, protein balls, fruit and yoghurt.
-Try to steer away from high sugar treats such as soft drinks and lollies, because while they might give you a lift in the short term, you’ll be at risk of having an energy crash towards the end of your shift.
+Try to steer away from high-sugar treats such as soft drinks and lollies.
+While they might give you a lift in the short term, you’ll be at risk of having an energy crash.

 What are the benefits of being a night shift nurse?

-Once you’ve gotten into the swing of working night shifts, you might actually come to prefer them.
-There are actually many hidden benefits of shift work, including the unique sense of connection you forge with your co-workers, as well as the ability to attend to life admin tasks during the day when everyone else is at work.
+Once you’ve gotten into the swing of working night shifts, you might come to prefer them.
+There are many hidden benefits of shift work, including the unique sense of connection you forge with your co-workers.

-For some, night shifts actually suit their body clock better.
-If you’re a night owl who starts to perk up as soon as the sun sets, working nights could be perfect.
+For some, night shifts suit their body clock better.
+If you’re a night owl who starts to perk up at night, working nights could be perfect.
 Some night nurses also prefer the sense of quietude that typifies this type of work.

-Within a hospital, night shifts offer a number of advantages.
-The pace is usually slower at night, which gives you more opportunities to focus on what you’re doing and give attention to your patients.
-There’s also a strong sense of camaraderie between nurses who work night shift, which can help to make your work more enjoyable.
+Within a hospital, night shifts offer several advantages.
+The pace is usually slower at night, which gives you more opportunities to focus on what you’re doing.
+There’s also a strong sense of camaraderie between nurses who work night shift.

 Feeling inspired?

-Federation University Online offers graduate certificates, graduate diplomas and master’s degrees in nursing.
+Federation University Online offers graduate certificates, graduate diplomas and a master’s degree in nursing.
 To find out which course is right for you, please feel free to get in touch with our friendly Course Consultants .

 If you feel ready to begin your new study journey, you can apply online today.